vincentarelbundock/marginaleffects/README.md

 ## Extending `marginaleffects` to support new models

 In most cases, extending `marginaleffects` to support new models is easy.
-Imagine you want to add support for an object called “`model`” of class “`Example`” with N observations.
+Imagine you want to add support for an object called `model` of class `EXAMPLE` with N observations.

 #### *Step 1:* Check if `marginaleffects` default functions work: